i05nagai/memorandum/language/english_speaking.md

     * she agonized for days over whether she should take the job
 * ponder
 * incorporate
+    * include
         * to include something as part of a group, system, plan
         * incorporate something into/in something
+        * This aircraft incorporates several new safety features.
+        * incorpoate a component/an element/a feature
+            * Mobile phones incorporate features of desktop computers, personal digital assistants, and landlines.
+        * incorporate a concept/an idea/a theme
+            * working with colleagues from the other countries give us the opportunity to incorporate new ideas and methods
+        * incorporate sth into sth
+            * we've incorporated the hydraulic central healing into the loor tiles
+        * incorporate sth with sth
-    * making a company
+    * make a company
+        * to make a business into a corporation
     * regular load testing of the system to correlate raw capacity to service capacity\
 * take
     * take it upon oneself